It was the best of times, it was the worst of times.

-The hike down was actually not as difficult I thought it might be.
+The hike down was actually not as difficult as I thought it might be.
 There are some rocky parts but the hiking poles helped me immensely.
 So glad I had them.
-I think they made the hike much easier and certainly people say it makes it easier on one’s knees.
+I think they made the hike much easier and certainly, people say it makes it easier on one’s knees.
 Do you need to be in shape?
 Yes.
 There are some tough spots where you are maneuvering around big rocks.
 Your heart and legs will get a good workout, but overall, it is a manageable hike.

 Why I Liked This Hike

 - Clean paths most of the time.
 I didn’t have to look down most of the time.

 - Refuge almost at the top had a lovely view and food

 Refuge du Nant du Beurre Website (french only): http://refugedunantdubeurre.fr

 Chamonix is a very popular and busy ski resort town that I visited over 25 years ago.
 There are so many different things to do in the summer such as going to the top of Aiguille du Midi by cable car (téléphérique) to get some amazing views of Mont Blanc, the highest mountain in Europe.

 The #$@^&!* Hike